albertlabarentojr/postman-collection-generator/README.md

                 - [1] ```Create Trainer Not Found```

 ## Upcoming Releases
+### v1.4.0
+- We aim to lessen the code when documenting, how about a feature to automatically suggest the Example Name, Request Name and Sub-folders Name to your collection?

+### Latest Release
 ### v1.3.0
 - This comes with the backwards-compatible manner of adding Lumen support for generating documentation.
-### v1.4.0
-- We aim to lessen the code when documenting, how about a feature to automatically suggest the Example Name, Request Name and Sub-folders Name to your collection?

 ## Releases
 ### v1.2.2